Are Your Hands Going Numb?

 advantages and disadvantages.
 They involve varying potential complications, healing and recovery times, and length or degree of post-surgical pain.

-Common Reason #5: Hands going numb due to thoracic outlet syndrome
+Common Reason #5: Thoracic outlet syndrome

 How to fix hands going numb due to thoracic outlet syndrome

-There are 2 methods to treat thoracic outlet syndrome,
+There are 2 methods to treat thoracic outlet syndrome;

 non-surgical